 If you’re working on your computer during a hot day, the laptop fan may not stop running the entire time because it will try much harder to cool your device.

-Ideally, you should keep your laptop out of hot environments and direct sunlight to avoid this issue.
+Ideally, keeping your laptop out of hot environments and direct sunlight would be best to avoid this issue.

-Additionally, you should place your laptop on a hard surface, which will help the cooling process.
+Additionally, placing your laptop on a hard surface would be best to help the cooling process.

-Putting the device on top of blankets or pillows will contribute to overheating, and the fan may not stop working.
+Putting the device on blankets or pillows will contribute to overheating, and the fan may not stop working.

 There Are Background Programs Running

-The CPU deals with all kinds of programs running on your laptop, even those that you aren’t consciously using.
+The CPU deals with programs running on your laptop, even those you aren’t using consciously.

 The operating system makes sure that everything is alright by running background programs.